navidAbbasian/PersoanlWebSite/README.md

 # PersoanlWebSite
 a personal website base on bootstrap <br>
-I have plan for future redesign website with vue js and add features like blog and forum
+I have plan for future redesign website with vue js and add features like blog and forum <br>
+This site is a showcase of all my abilities and I am going to learn new things by completing this site